 So what applications are you using on your Ubuntu desktop?
 Are there lighter alternatives available?
-If YES, then switch to them if they can meet your feature set.
+If YES.
+Switch to them if they can meet your feature set.
 LibreOffice will give you the best office experience but an alternative like Abiword could very much improve your system performance.

 6. Switch to a lighter DE

-Are you using Ubuntu with Unity or KDE?
+Are you using Ubuntu Unity or KDE?
 These desktop environments can be quite demanding on your system.
-Instead, you can switch to LxQt or XFCE by installing it along your current DE or switching to a different variant of Ubuntu like Lubuntu or Xubuntu for a more faster experienc.
+Instead, you can switch to LxQt or XFCE by installing it along with your current DE or switching to a different variant of Ubuntu like Lubuntu or Xubuntu for a more faster experience.